All Episodes

 How many people say the hell with this show and turn it off and don't contribute any money?

-Then after that, uh M T V and the Black Entertainment Television announced that they have uh they've hired Kanye West for more telethons this weekend, and they're gonna give him even more time uh to speak.
+Then after that, MTV and Black Entertainment Television announced that they've hired Kanye West for more telethons this weekend, and they're going to give him even more time to speak.

-Then we learn that he was invited to be on the uh NFL's big kickoff show Thursday night at eight o'clock.
+Then we learn that he was invited to be on the NFL's big kickoff show Thursday night at 8 o'clock.

 And the NFL made it a point that Kanye West is our guy.